isomerpages/moe-hougangsec/_departments/Pupil Management.md

 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p>All students are not allowed to have in their possession any weapon.
+<p>Students are not allowed to have in their possession any weapon.
 They
-are also not allowed to bring any weapon-like item, including paper cutter and scissors with sharp edges, which is used or intended to be used to cause harm to self or others.</p>
+are also not allowed to bring any weapon-like item which is intended to be used to cause harm to others.</p>
 </li>
 </ul>
-<p><strong>Mobile Phones and Electronic Devices</strong>
+<p><strong>Mobile Phones</strong>
 </p>
 <ul data-tight="true" class="tight">
 <li>